 On March 29, 2019, The Southern Poverty Law Center (The SPLC) had an internal conflict, resulting in co-founder Morris Dees being dismissed after current and former employees filed complaints, including sexual harassment and a lack of diversity based on race and gender.
 The incident was covered by media including CNN and Fox News who reported on the incident.
-The SLPC has also been criticized by the far right Christian Family Research Council as “using smear tactics, intimidation, ritualized defamation, and a knack for fundraising to silence its political opponents” The Family Research Council (FRC) is designated as an anti-LGBTQ hate group.
+The SLPC has also been criticized by the far-right Christian Family Research Council as “using smear tactics, intimidation, ritualized defamation, and a knack for fundraising to silence its political opponents” The Family Research Council (FRC) is designated as an anti-LGBTQ hate group.

 In 2018, SPLC President Richard Cohen posted an apology and paid a financial settlement to Maajid Nawaz and to the Quilliam Foundation for mischaracterizing them as anti-Muslim extremists.
 Further, SPLC apologized to Ben Carson and removed his designation in their Extremist Files.

 The Southern Poverty Law Center uses emotionally loaded headlines such as these: “President Trump is stoking white nationalism, exploiting racist fear” and “In wake of Trump’s ‘shithole’ comment, celebration among the far right.”
 Further, the SPLC sources their information with quotes, video/audio evidence, but often does not hyperlink to other sources.
-In general, the majority of articles published by SPLC favors the left and portrays the right negatively.
+In general, the majority of articles published by SPLC favor the left and portray the right negatively.